-Hard Nodule on the Bottom of My Foot
+Hard Nodule on the Bottom of My Foot: [Causes & Best Treatment]

 What Is the hard nodule on the bottom of my foot?
 90%+ of the this is a plantar fibroma.
-This is a thickening somewhat related to plantar fasciitis.
+This is related to the #1 overall cause: plantar fasciitis.

-What is the hard nodule on the bottom of my foot?
+What Is the hard nodule on the bottom of my foot overview:

 Around the world there is many different names that this is known by many different names around world.
 The most common name is a plantar fibroma or plantar fascial fibromatosis.
 The other names are listed below.